Today, I want to share my MLM Story.

 After attending one semester of college at the University of Southern Maine, I left for Basic Training and Advanced Individual Training at Fort Jackson, South Carolina.
 Upon completion of my military training, I returned home to Maine, and decided I wanted to go Active Duty Army.

 My first duty assignment was The Old Guard, a very famous Army unit.
 During my time at this assignment, I took night classes and earned my Associate’s Degree.
-I also decided to become an Army Officer.
+I also decided to become an Army officer.
 I earned my commission as a Second Lieutenant in May 2000 from SUNY Potsdam, in upstate New York.

-How My MLM Story Began
+How My MLM Career Began

 Fast forward a couple of years to March 2002.
 At the time, I was a First Lieutenant in the U.S. Army, stationed at Fort Carson, Colorado.
 My co-worker, another Lieutenant, said she had someone coming over to her house to talk about additional ways of making money.